haileycoop/nightsong/content/index.md

 ### Style: old school sandbox into grand narrative

-I really like character development, big narrative arcs, and GM-created mysteries.
+**Sandbox:** I really like character development, big narrative arcs, and GM-created mysteries.
 At the same time, I want to reduce my prep time and challenge myself to embrace emergent stories.
 We'll start off doing old school sandbox hexcrawls.
-As stories emerge, I'll lean more into developing grand narratives.
+As stories emerge, I'll lean more into developing grand narratves.

-Character death won't be frequent, but it might happen.
+**Dangerous:** Character death won't be frequent, but it might happen.
 You will have the possibility of running into things over your level, and might need to run away or hide.

+**Magic:** Magic is rare, but known about.
+Everyone has heard of or maybe met a spellcaster, but only a small percentage the population can use magic.

+**Sci-fantasy:** The game will start off with more of a fantasy vibe, but there are definitely some sci-fi and steampunk elements waiting to be revealed.

+**Politics:** There will be factions struggling against each other, and the characters may get mixed up in it.
+At the same time, we'll avoid getting too much into a politics simulator, or making immersion-breaking analogues to today's politics.

+**Simulation:** We like keeping track of stuff and managing some of the minutiae.
+You will need to concern yourself with rations and encumbrance.
+We may use spreadsheets.
+But it won't be super strict and we will hand-wave sometimes to keep the story flowing.

-### Details: a short campaign
+### Real world details: a short campaign

+**Level:** Characters will start at level 5.
+We'll decided together whether we prefer XP or milestone advancement.

-Characters will start at level 5, and we'll go for maybe 6 sessions before re-evaluating.
+**Length:** We'll go for about 6 sessions before re-evaluating.
 I can't commit to a full fledged multi-year campaign.
+But if we get into a good groove, and I don't get pulled away by work, then it could last longer.

-It may also be hard to find a regular time to play, so we'll likely be scheduling sessions one at a time.
+**Scheduling:** It may be hard for me to find a regular time to play, so we'll likely be scheduling sessions one at a time.
 For this reason, I'm keen to keep the group at 4 players.

-I'll be pretty open to using any official Paizo source materials.
+**Source materials:** I'm open to using any official Paizo source materials (but not third party or homebrew).
 Your weird builds will be a good challenge for how to make that fit into my world.
 But please be ready to work with me on developing your backstory.

-I'm also open to using the [free archetype alternate rules](https://www.google.com/search?q=pathfinder+2e+free+archetype+rules&sca_esv=4752484a868d0ce9&sxsrf=ACQVn0-cUry0vj6MbSZ7ynoXwwJ9h7yQDw%3A1712392503774&ei=NwkRZq7nLtfWseMP9_2i0Aw&ved=0ahUKEwju3pyXl62FAxVXa2wGHfe-CMoQ4dUDCBA&uact=5&oq=pathfinder+2e+free+archetype+rules&gs_lp=Egxnd3Mtd2l6LXNlcnAiInBhdGhmaW5kZXIgMmUgZnJlZSBhcmNoZXR5cGUgcnVsZXMyBRAAGIAEMgsQABiABBiKBRiGAzILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDMgsQABiABBiKBRiGAzILEAAYgAQYigUYhgMyCBAAGIAEGKIEMggQABiABBiiBDIIEAAYgAQYogRI3xFQ2gZY5w9wAXgBkAEAmAGzAaAByAaqAQMwLjW4AQPIAQD4AQGYAgWgAq0FwgIKEAAYRxjWBBiwA8ICBxAjGLACGCfCAgYQABgHGB6YAwCIBgGQBgiSBwMxLjSgB-Mj&sclient=gws-wiz-serp), which allows players to get a free archetype representing some shared history (e.g. we're all barbarians, or all pirates).
+**Free archetypes:** I'm also open to using the [free archetype alternate rules](https://www.google.com/search?q=pathfinder+2e+free+archetype+rules&sca_esv=4752484a868d0ce9&sxsrf=ACQVn0-cUry0vj6MbSZ7ynoXwwJ9h7yQDw%3A1712392503774&ei=NwkRZq7nLtfWseMP9_2i0Aw&ved=0ahUKEwju3pyXl62FAxVXa2wGHfe-CMoQ4dUDCBA&uact=5&oq=pathfinder+2e+free+archetype+rules&gs_lp=Egxnd3Mtd2l6LXNlcnAiInBhdGhmaW5kZXIgMmUgZnJlZSBhcmNoZXR5cGUgcnVsZXMyBRAAGIAEMgsQABiABBiKBRiGAzILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDMgsQABiABBiKBRiGAzILEAAYgAQYigUYhgMyCBAAGIAEGKIEMggQABiABBiiBDIIEAAYgAQYogRI3xFQ2gZY5w9wAXgBkAEAmAGzAaAByAaqAQMwLjW4AQPIAQD4AQGYAgWgAq0FwgIKEAAYRxjWBBiwA8ICBxAjGLACGCfCAgYQABgHGB6YAwCIBgGQBgiSBwMxLjSgB-Mj&sclient=gws-wiz-serp), which allows players to get a free archetype representing some shared history (e.g. we're all barbarians, or all pirates).

 ### Players: experienced and queer

-**Queer:** We want a safe and relaxed vibe, so we'll be looking for players who are queer or at least have queer friends.
+**Queer:** We want a safe and relaxed vibe, so we'll be looking for players who are queer (like us) or at least have queer friends.

-**Experienced:** We also want players who are experienced with Pathfinder 2.
-Or if not, they should be ready to put in the time necessary to learn how their characters work, and learn all the game rules that relate to how their characters work.
-As the GM, I want you to help me look up rules, and make fair rulings.
+**Knowledgable:** We're keen to get off to a running start.
+If you are a seasoned player of Pathfinder 2, or TTRPGs generally, that's great.
+If not, that's cool too.
+Just be ready to put the time in to learn outside of game sessions, and we'll be there to answer questions.
+Whatever your experience level, I need you to be the expert on your character and the associated rules.

 **Durable:** Since our sessions might not be as frequent, we want to be able to run longer sessions (4 hours or more).

 **Proactive:** Your characters need to be motivated and have reasons to be in the area where the campaign begins.
 A sandbox style game has a lot more give and take between players and GM.

 **Responsible:** Everyone's fun is everyone's responsibility.
 Please be on time, present, and communicative.
 We want to get the most out of this experience and the time we put into it.

+### Interested?

+Hit me up in whatever platform you found this on.
+I'm mainly trying to recruit players through trusted friend networks, so chances are, I already know you.
+But we're open to meeting someone new, if they feel excited about this campaign.

+As we find our other 3 players, we'll bring you into the discord, and start sharing ideas and working out details.